LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Convergence Analysis of the Enhanced Borda Count (EBC) Method

 \section{Convergence Analysis of the Enhanced Borda Count (EBC) Method}

-In this appendix section, we provide a rigorous mathematical proof that the quantile scores evaluated by the Enhanced Borda Count (EBC) method converge to the true quantile scores of solutions in the actual quality distribution as the number of samples increases.
+In this appendix, we present a formal discussion on how the quantile scores, as evaluated by the Enhanced Borda Count (EBC) method, converge to the true quantile scores of solutions within the actual quality distribution as the number of samples increases.